leodelasoul/SEPM22/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Sanity Notes
+when chrome cannot with ssl enabled, goto port https://localhost:7009/horses or of any other db port and check marks to allow SS cert